+Mushrooms like Turkey Tail, Reishi and Maitake mushroom are considered to have medicinal properties.
 Different studies suggest that mushrooms like Turkey Tail mushrooms may have the potential to improve the immune system and/or survival in patients with cancers such as breast, colorectal, gastric and lung cancers and reduce the risk of cancers such as prostate cancer, and Reishi/Ganoderma lucidum mushrooms may have the potential to improve the host immune functions in certain cancer patients and reduce the risk of cancers such as colorectal cancers.
-However, these mushroom extracts cannot be used as first line cancer treatment, but only as an adjuvant alongside chemotherapy and radiotherapy after studying their interactions with these standard of care chemotherapies.
+However, Turkey Tail, Reishi and Maitake mushroom extracts cannot be used as first line cancer treatment, but only as an adjuvant alongside chemotherapy and radiotherapy after evaluating their interactions with the treatments.
 Also, while increasing doses of Maitake mushroom extracts increased some immunologic parameters in cancer patients, it depressed others.
 More well-designed larger clinical trials are required to evaluate the efficacy and safety/toxicity of all these medicinal mushrooms when used with specific chemotherapies and other cancer treatments.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.